ShamsParvezArka/Zink/README.md

 | <kbd>R</kbd>                                        | Reset view             |

 # Limitations
-`Zink` may not appear at the top(foreground activation) the first time when it's triggered due to Windows **focus-stealing prevention**.
+Zink may not appear at the top(foreground activation) the first time when it's triggered due to Windows `Focus Stealing Prevention`.
 This is normal Windows behavior.